 In spite of the “weak positive” results, the antibodies were not detected in the dog’s blood.
 This suggests that perhaps the dog may not have had Covid-19.

 The virus that was detected may have simply been virus that contaminated the dog’s nose or haircoat.
 The dog did die, however, after its release Monday.
 The exact cause of death is unknown.

 Can Pets Carry The Virus On Their Fur?

-It is possible that the animal could carry the virus on its fur, just as it could leave them on any surface of your house.
+Yes.
+It is possible that the animal, either a cat or a dog, could carry the virus on its fur, just as it could leave them on any surface of your house.
 That is why it is so important to practice good hygiene.
-Wash your hand before and after petting the animal.
+Wash your hands before and after petting the animal.
 Also, hard though it is, avoid pet kissing and snuggles.

 Precautions should be taken, even though there is currently no evidence that pets can develop COVID-19.

 If I’m Infected, Should I Keep A Distance From Pets?